bcharlier/HMMA238/Python-modules/tp.md

 ### Pip

-`pip` is a *de facto* standard package-management system used to install and manage software packages from pypi.
+`pip` is a *de facto* standard package-management system used to install and manage software packages from PyPi.

 ```bash
 $ pip install some-package-name